springfall2008/batpred/docs/apps-yaml.md

 (although you can over-ride this if you wish by setting the **switch.predbat_car_charging_from_battery** to True in Home Assistant).

 There are two different ways of planning car charging into cheap slots with Predbat, either by the Octopus Energy integration or by Predbat identifying the cheapest slots.
-These approaches and the set of settings that need to be configured together are described in [Car Charging Planning](car-charge-planning.md).
+These approaches and the set of settings that need to be configured together are described in [Car Charging](car-charging.md).

 The full list of car charging configuration items in `apps.yaml` that are used to plan car charging activity within Predbat are described below.
 The Home Assistant controls (switches, input numbers, selectors, etc) related to car charging are described in [Car Charging configuration within Home Assistant](customisation.md#car-charging),